-The Department of Computer Science offers three options for undergraduate degrees:
+The Department of Computer Science offers four options for undergraduate degrees:

 - Bachelor of Science, Major in Computer Science, BS(CS)